yagmursagdic/holiday-program-platform/TermService/termservice/README.md

 ## Overview

-The **TermService** manages the scheduling and structure of event sessions.
-Each session (called a *term*) represents a specific occurrence of an event, including date, time, location, participant limits, and assigned caregivers.
+The **TermService** manages scheduled event sessions, called terms.
+A term represents a specific occurrence of an event and includes details such as date, time, location, participant limits, and assigned caregivers.

 ---